- About Us

 Quitter Stan saves health and cash

 Stanley Pinkney says that in the end smoking simply just "cost too much."
-He's pictured above with Tui Ora Quit Coach George Rapana (left) and Victor Verveer (Residential & Community Support Team Leader).
+He's pictured above with Tui Ora Quit Coach George Rapana (left) and Victor Verveer, on right (Residential & Community Support Team Leader).

 The weekly hit to his wallet was enough motivation for the smoker of 54 years to decide to quit smoking for good.
 He has now been smoke free for six months and says he no longer feels the desire to light up.